-An injury in its own right can produce a lot of questions.
-Will you be okay?
+An injury produce a lot of questions.
+Will I be okay?
 How long will it take to heal?
-How much will your recovery cost?
-No doubt as you pursue an injury claim, you’ll have even more concerns and questions.
-However, that’s where we come in.
-Come see how our extensive knowledge and dedication to helping our clients can help answer all of your legal questions…and then some.
+How much will treatment and recovery cost?
+As you pursue an injury claim, you will undoubtedly have many concerns and questions.
+This is where we come in.
+We have extensive experience and knowledge to answer your questions, address your concerns and pursue your compensation.

 Below are answers to frequently asked questions from our clients.
 Contact us for a free, no obligation consultation so that we can answer your questions.

 Frequently Asked Questions

 With many personal injury claims, you do not need an attorney to represent you.
 However, in these situations, you would be smart to find an experienced lawyer.

 The value of any type of personal injury case involves a variety of factors, including: the type of injury; the frequency of treatment; the length of time the effects of the injury last (any permanent effects?); the impact on the injured person’s activities of daily living; the prior medical history of the injured person; and whether medical expenses and lost wages may be claimed in the case.